|

 Diamond...

-These followed on form the coffin tanks.
-They were very
+These followed on from the coffin tanks.
+Initially

 Mustang...

-This tank originated on the small capacity Harley's.
+A very popular tank on Harley choppers, this tank originated on the small capacity

 The BSA Bantam had a similar shape, but with pressed seams across